Sequential learning and control: Targeted exploration for robust performance: Dual Control

 \subsection{Theoretical analysis}

 The following result proves that Algorithm~\ref{alg:main} leads to a controller with closed-loop guarantees. \begin{theorem} Let Assumption \ref{a1} hold.
-Suppose $\gamma_\mathrm{v_1}<0.5$, Problem \eqref{eq:opt_problem} is feasible, and Algorithm \ref{alg:main} is applied.
-Then, with probability $1-3\delta$, the closed-loop system \eqref{closedloop} with $u_k=Kx_k$ \eqref{eq:K_new} satisfies quadratic performance\footnote{In case the constants $\gamma_\mathrm{v_1}$ and $l_1$ are both computed using the scenario approach (Section \ref{sec:samples}), then each constant is only valid with confidence of $1-\beta$ and correspondingly the robust performance bound only holds with probability $1-3\delta-2\beta$.} with index $P_\mathrm{p}$ \eqref{eq:quad_perf}. \end{theorem} \begin{proof} Firstly, we recall that Lemma \ref{lemma:robust} guarantees the performance bound \eqref{eq:quad_perf}, assuming suitable bounds on $\Delta_\mathrm{s}$ and $\Delta_\mathrm{u}$.
+Suppose Problem \eqref{eq:opt_problem} is feasible, and Algorithm \ref{alg:main} is applied.
+Then, with probability\footnote{In case the constants $\Gamma_\mathrm{v}$ and $\gamma_\mathrm{y}$ are both computed using the scenario approach (cf. Appendix \ref{appendix:sample}), then each constant is only valid with confidence of $1-\beta$ and correspondingly the robust performance bound only holds with probability $1-3\delta-2\beta$.} $1-3\delta$, the closed-loop system \eqref{closedloop} with $u_k=Kx_k$ \eqref{eq:K_new} satisfies the $H_2$ performance bound $\gamma_\mathrm{p}$ \eqref{eq:h2perf}. \end{theorem} \begin{proof} Firstly, we recall that Lemma \ref{lemma:robust} guarantees the performance bound \eqref{eq:h2perf}, assuming suitable bounds on $\Delta_\mathrm{s}$ and $\Delta_\mathrm{u}$.
 Then, we show that the exploration inequalities in combination with parameter projection in \eqref{eq:projection} ensure the bounds on $\Delta_\mathrm{s}$ and $\Delta_\mathrm{u}$.